 The Company cautions that any forward-looking statements (as such term is defined in the Private Securities Litigation Reform Act of 1995) contained in this Proxy Statement involve risks and uncertainties and are subject to change based on various important factors, many of which may be beyond the Company's control.
 Words such as "approximate," "outlook," "estimate," "project," "plan," "believe," "expect," "anticipate," "intend," "goal," "should," and similar expressions may identify forward-looking statements.
 The following factors, in addition to those disclosed in "ITEM 1A.
-RISK FACTORS" of our 2021 Annual Report and in our other filings made with the SEC could cause actual results to differ materially from those expressed or implied in any of the forward-looking statements included in this Proxy Statement: the ongoing impact of COVID-19 to our business; changes in global economic and financial conditions; failure to appropriately address emerging environmental, social, and governance matters, including new and emerging government regulations designed to address climate change; failure to protect our reputation; adverse conditions affecting our supply chain; or ability to attract or retain talent.
-There can be no assurance that the forward-looking statements included in this Proxy Statement will prove to be accurate.
+RISK FACTORS" of our 2023 Annual Report and in our other filings made with the SEC could cause actual results to differ materially from those expressed or implied in any of the forward-looking statements included in this Proxy Statement: social unrest, including related protests and disturbances; the emergence, continuation and consequences of geopolitical conflicts including: the conflicts in Ukraine, Israel and surrounding areas and the possible expansion of such conflicts; macro-economic challenges, including inflationary impacts and disruptions to the global supply chain; failure to appropriately address emerging environmental, social, and governance matters, including new and emerging government regulations designed to address climate change; failure to protect our reputation; or ability to attract or retain talent.
+There can be no assurance that the forward-looking statements included in this Proxy Statement will prove to be accurate, and new risks may emerge from time to time.
 Except as may be required by applicable law, the Company assumes no obligation to publicly update or revise our forward-looking statements even if experience or future changes make it clear that any projected results expressed or implied therein will not be realized.